Syed Abdus Samad (footballer)

-Syed Abdus Samad (সৈয়দ আবদুস সামাদ; 6 December 1895 – 2 February 1964) was a British Indian football player from Bengal.
+Syed Abdus Samad (সৈয়দ আবদুস সামাদ; 6 December 1895 – 2 February 1965) was a football player from Bengal.
 Dubbed "Football Jadukor" (lit.
 'Football Magician'), he played for India national football team in 1924 and captained it in 1926.
 He played as a forward.
+After the partition of India in 1947, Samad settled in Dinajpur in East Pakistan, where he spent the rest of his life.
+He was recipient of the Pakistan Pride of Performance award in 1960.

-Samad's football career lasted from 1915–1938.
+Samad also played for Aryans Club, joining the team in 1915.
+His football career primarily lasted from 1915–1938.

 Early life

-Samad was born in 1895 in Burdwan, Bengal Presidency (now in West Bengal) in British India.
-His family later settled in Moulvitola.
+Samad was born in 1895 in Bhuri village of Burdwan, Bengal Presidency (now in West Bengal) in British India.
+His family later settled in Moulvitola in Purnia.
 He left school during his studies in the eighth grade.
 Samad displayed his talents in football from his early boyhood, and was influenced by headmaster of his school – Piyare Mohan Mookherji.
 Beside football, he began playing both cricket and tennis.
 Samad's father Syed Fazlul Bari was a government employee while his grandfather had been posted as "Sadre Alaa" (a higher judicial post at that time).

-Playing career
+Club career

 Youth career

 Samad played football for Purnia Zilla School in interschool tournament, and he scored all ten goals for his team in their 10–0 win against Umapati Kumar's Kishanganj Higher English School in a match.
 He also helped his school team winning the prestigious Fawcus Cup.
 He first drew attention of the football club managers of Calcutta when he played for the Purnia Junior Football Club.